CIA-Oceanix/4dvarnet-core/README.md

 # 4dvarnet-core
-Core implementation of the 4DVarNet architecture
+Core implementation of the 4DVarNet architecture for preprint entitled "Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets"

 ## Principles and on-going developments
 Discussed in this [HackMd file](https://hackmd.io/@maxbeauchamp/ryVfI3rdu)